Research Cores for Scientists

 Human Postmortem Tissue Core

-A repository of high-quality Central Nervous System (CNS) tissue (brain and spinal cord) from more than 500 cases, with a subset of muscle tissue from 90 cases, paired with rich clinical and demographic data.
-High-quality, fresh-frozen and fixed tissue samples are generated by expert pathology teams across 6 academic institutions.
+A repository of high-quality brain, spinal cord, and muscle tissue from 500+ cases, paired with clinical data, produced by expert pathology teams across six academic institutions.

 Icon